hddm-devs/hddm/docs/source/abstract.rst

 subject / condition than non-hierarchical method, allows for full Bayesian data analysis, and can handle outliers in the data.
 Finally, HDDM supports the estimation of how trial-by-trial measurements (e.g. fMRI) influence decision making parameters.
+This paper will first describe the theoretical background of drift-diffusion model and Bayesian inference.
+We then illustrate usage of the toolbox on a real-world data set from our lab.